-8. НО w are parents and carers involved in reviewing children's progress and planning support?
-(Th is section relates to the SEND code of practice parts 6.64 to 6.71) We are committed to working in partnership with parents. • we are committed to working in partitership with parents.
-All parents are actively encouraged to take part in the school community.
-This may include sharing skills, • attending class assemblies, celebration assemblies, information workshops and helping with school trips. according class assembles, eclebration assembles, information workshops and helping with school arps.
-It is our aim that the school works in close partnership with you and maintains purposeful communication • between the school and home.
-We will always have regard to the views, wishes and feelings of parents/ carers. • We adopt an open door policy for any daily information that needs to be shared between school and home.
-Parents and teachers arrange a more private meeting with the class teacher or with the SENCO if there is anything of a more serious or private nature to be discussed. there is anything of a more serious of private nature to be discussed. • A child who either the parent or school feels needs extra communication between home and school may have a home / school book.
-Parent/ carer Consultation Evenings take place twice a year in Terms 1 and 4.
-There is also an open • evening for any queries about end of year school reports held in July of each year. • If a child is identified as needing a school based plan to support their education then parents will be involved in helping the school to create this and then in reviewing targets at SEN Support review meetings, three times a year, or more often if either parent/ carers or the SENCO feel this would be beneficial.
-For children with an EHC plan, the annual review may either be included as one of the three meetings or be arranged as an additional meeting (to be agreed on an individual basis). • We will provide parents/carers with the information and support necessary to enable them to play a full part in decision making. • All parents receive an end of year report in July.

-- Reports from outside agencies are shared and discussed. - Parents are given opportunities to develop an understanding of the curriculum through workshops organised by the school. - Where at all possible we support parents in order to facilitate the development of their child to help them achieve the best possible educational and other outcomes, preparing them effectively for adulthood.
+8. How are parents and carers involved in reviewing children's progress and planning support?

+(This section relates to the SEND code of practice parts 6.64 to 6.71)

+- We are committed to working in partnership with parents. - All parents are actively encouraged to take part in the school community.
+This may include sharing skills, attending class assemblies, celebration assemblies, information workshops and helping with school trips. - It is our aim that the school works in close partnership with you and maintains purposeful communication between the school and home.
+We will always have regard to the views, wishes and feelings of parents/carers. - We adopt an open door policy for any daily information that needs to be shared between school and home.
+Parents and teachers arrange a more private meeting with the class teacher or with the SENCO if there is anything of a more serious or private nature to be discussed. - A child who either the parent or school feels needs extra communication between home and school may have a home / school book. - Parent/ carer Consultation Evenings take place twice a year in Terms 1 and 4.
+There is also an open evening for any queries about end of year school reports held in July of each year. - If a child is identified as needing a school based plan to support their education then parents will be involved in helping the school to create this and then in reviewing targets at SEN Support review meetings, three times a year, or more often if either parent/ carers or the SENCO feel this would be beneficial.
+For children with an EHC plan, the annual review may either be included as one of the three meetings or be arranged as an additional meeting (to be agreed on an individual basis). - We will provide parents/carers with the information and support necessary to enable them to play a full part in decision making. - All parents receive an end of year report in July. - Reports from outside agencies are shared and discussed. - Parents are given opportunities to develop an understanding of the curriculum through workshops organised by the school. - Where at all possible we support parents in order to facilitate the development of their child to help them achieve the best possible educational and other outcomes, preparing them effectively for adulthood.
 This may involve signposting to additional services in the community.
 Where appropriate we highlight relevant workshops or courses for parents e.g. ASD support network for parents. - If there are any disagreements with parents about SEN support for their child, we will work with them to try to resolve these.
 If parents have a complaint they can use the school's complaints procedure.
 Details about this are available from the school office or on the school website: - We always welcome new members to our Parent Teacher Association and Governing body.
 Please speak to the school office if you are interested.